ballsdex-autocatcher/ballsdex-autocatcher/README.md

 2. Set up 100 servers using the following template:
    - **Name**: "Farm Server"
    - **Channels**: "General"
-3. Add the Ballsdex bot, 2 bots from Shape Inc. (https://platform.shapes.inc/).
-(The server member count must equal to 5, so add one more bot of your choice if needed)
+3. Add the Ballsdex bot, 3 bots from Shape Inc. (https://platform.shapes.inc/).
+(The server member count must be at least 6)
 4. Configure the Shape Inc. bots to send messages in the channel whenever you send a message.
 5. Join all 100 servers with your main account.
 6. In the autocatcher's config, set "Farm Server" as the target for farming.